 If an area of land is a 'territory' of another country, it means that the other country owns it.
 A territory is usually separate from the mainland of the country that owns it.
 Notice the following:

-- This half of the Virgin Islands is owned by the U.K.
+- This half of the Virgin Islands is territory of the U.K.

 - Puerto Rico is actually a U.S. territory.

 'Besides' can be replaced with 'other than.'
-Todd is using the word 'besides' to ask for additional interesting things about Key West that are different from the buildings.
+Todd is using the word 'besides' to ask for additional interesting things about Key West.
 Notice the following: